Sesame: Composition

 Dried whole sesame seeds are 5% water, 23% carbohydrates, 50% fat, and 18% protein (table).
-In a reference amount of 100 g, dried sesame seeds supply 570 calories of food energy, and are a rich source (20% or more of the Daily Value, DV) of several B vitamins and dietary minerals, such as calcium, iron, and magnesium (all 75% or more of the DV, table).
+In a reference amount of 100 g, dried sesame seeds supply 2400 kJ of food energy, and are a rich source (20% or more of the Daily Value, DV) of several B vitamins and dietary minerals, such as calcium, iron, and magnesium (all 75% or more of the DV, table).

 The byproduct that remains after oil extraction from sesame seeds, also called sesame oil meal, is rich in protein (35–50%) and is used as feed for poultry and livestock.

 As many seeds do, whole sesame seeds contain a significant amount of phytic acid, which is considered an antinutrient in that it binds to certain nutritional elements consumed at the same time, especially minerals, and prevents their absorption by carrying them along as they pass through the small intestine.
 Heating and cooking reduce the amount of the acid in the seeds.
 The seeds contain the lignans sesamolin, sesamin, pinoresinol, and lariciresinol.